astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial5.rst

-In terms of implementation details, the new feature to focus on here is this: the model for galaxy size will have an explicit dependence on galaxy size, even though these models are controlled by independently defined components.
+In terms of implementation details, the new feature to focus on here is this: the model for galaxy size will have an explicit dependence on galaxy shape, even though these models are controlled by independently defined components.
-Again, our model will not be physically motivated, and the purpose will be to teach you how to build a model with inter-dependence between different components.
+Again, our model will not be physically motivated: the purpose is to teach you how to build a model with inter-dependence between different components.

 Briefly, in our model the shape of a galaxy will be randomly selected